lmy441900/lmy441900.github.io/_posts/2019-02-16-netgear-gs105e-review.md

 _Figure 4.
 The bundled power adapter_

 A "mount kit" also comes with the switch.
-This is actually a pack of nail for people to hang it onto somewhere.
+This is actually a pack of screw for people to hang it onto somewhere.

 ![Back side of the switch](/assets/gs105e-review/gs105e-back.jpg)